Dev-Din/IST-PHP-BLOG-APP/README.md

 ## License & Legal Stuff 📄

 This project is open source under the MIT License.
 Basically, you can use it, modify it, and even sell it (though I'd appreciate a shoutout if you do!).

-## Need Help? 🆘

-- **Found a bug?** Open an issue and I'll take a look
-- **Want to contribute?** Check out the contributing section above
-- **Have questions?** Feel free to ask in the issues section

----

-**Built with ❤️ and lots of coffee** ☕

-_This isn't just another tutorial project - it's a real blog that you can actually use and deploy._